 Ref.
-Feature Description 1 Battery Pocket The Battery Pocket can be used to store the entire Radius-7 or Instrument Module separately.
+Feature Description 1 Battery Pocket The Battery Pocket can be used to store the Battery Module or the Instrument Module individually, or the entire Radius-7.
 2 Battery Module Connector The Battery Module Connector allows for docking and charging of the Battery Module.
 See Charging the Radius-7 Battery Module on page 35.
 Chapter 3: Setting Up